-Sliding Scale Fee:$20-$40 per treatment, based on what you can afford, plus a $10 one-time assessment fee for first-time patients, booked during community clinic times.
+Sliding Scale Fee:We offer a sliding scale ($30-$50 per treatment - you choose, no questions asked), to make it affordable for those who cannot afford the full cost.
+Appointments are booked in advance for community clinic times (see our online scheduling system for availablity).
 In community acupuncture, it is primarily your constitutional imbalance that is addressed, and treatments typically involve a standardized combination of 4-12 points on the arms, legs, and sometimes ears.
 These simple protocol are some of the best time-tested and scientifically studied points to support your health, and can be tailored over time to meet your individual needs.

 Listed below are some of the huge advantages of community acupuncture:

 Group acupuncture is about making healthcare more affordable for all.
 The fee is on a sliding scale: $20 - 40 per visit (plus a one-time $10 consultation fee for first time patients).
 You decide how much you can afford.
 No questions asked.

 It costs less than private sessions because each acupuncturist can treat and oversee more than one patient at once in the same space.
 We give you the choice of how much to pay (no questions of your income asked), with a sliding scale, to further enable the affordability those who may not have insurance or the means to pay the full cost of treatment.

 2. Increased frequency of treatments possible:Community acupuncture has been practiced in China for thousands of years!
 Normally patients are treated daily or every other day in large, assembly-line fashion (we scale it down a bit!).
 These regular and very affordable systems allow people to get the greatest effect in aiding the body's healing process.
 Acupuncture treatments are cumulative, building on each other, so frequent treatments in the beginning is important.